subshell/helm-charts/charts/sophora-metadata-supplier/README.md

 To enable a prometheus alert when the job queue is full for some time set `prometheusRule.enabled: true` in your values.
 You can add custom alerts via `prometheusRule.rules`.

-To disable the default rule, set `prometheusRule.defaultRulesEnabled: false`.
+To disable the default rules, set `prometheusRule.defaultRules.enabled: false`.